Valpoi: Demographics

-Valpoi is small and beautiful town.
-The Climate during winter is very cool.
-Lot of trees around make the look of the city beautiful.
-It is good tourist place for those who wants to enjoy the beauty of nature.
-It has Masjids, a Church and temples situated in the heart of the town.
+The climate during winter is very cool.
 Konkani and Marathi are widely spoken here.

 Government and politics

 Valpoi is part of Valpoi (Goa Assembly constituency) and North Goa (Lok Sabha constituency).

 Transport

-The transport facility available in the town are the private and government buses.
-Frequency of the buses is enough to reach any part of the goa state with no or less problem.
+The transport facility available in the town is for private and government buses only.
+The frequency of the buses is enough to reach any part of the Goa state with no or less problem.
 The nearest railway station is at Thivim.
-Thivim is the railway station from where we could catch a train to Mumbai or any part of the south.
-The bus journey time from valpoi to thivim is around 45 mins max.
+From there, you could catch a train to Mumbai or any part of the south.
+The bus trip from Valpoi to Thivim is around 45 mins.